dacostaj/Tutramite/README.md

 - python manage.py migrate --run-syncdb

-To active the sending of email with asynchronous tasks, install rabbitMQ or redis from command line and execute the following command

-- celery worker -A tramite -l info

-link to the rabbitmq documentation: https://www.rabbitmq.com/install-debian.html

-link to the celery documentation: http://docs.celeryproject.org/en/latest/getting-started/first-steps-with-celery.html

 To create an user execute te comand bellow and follow the instructions
 - python manage.py createsuperuser

 Finally execute
 - python manage.py runserver